ecosensors/Django/README.md

 python3 --version
 pip3 -V
 ```
-* Install brew if it is not done
+* Install brew if it is not done (Replace [user] by your usename)
 ```
 brew --version
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```
+At the end of the installation, you will be asked to run three additional command

 ## virtualenv
 Install virtualenv